The Bloodhound Dog

 Follows a Trail Like No Other!

-Bloodhound dog lying in grass wearing a red harness
+Bloodhound dog lying down in the grass

 And so began the line that eventually arrived in England around the 11th century, along with the Norman invaders.
 Further selective breeding continued and subsequently, the breed became known as the Bloodhound (of pure blood).